AidenWIlson04/ZZTop_Compiler/README.md

 # ZZTop_Compiler
- School Project - Compiler for meta-language.
+ School Project - Compiler for meta-language called ZZTop.
+Project only requires the Input, Output and Set statements to be processed.